-Prerequisite: A grade of "C" or better in ENGL 100 F College Writing ENGL 100HF Honors College Writing

-Advisory: A grade of "C" or better in ENGL 102 F Introduction to Literature
+Prerequisite: A grade of "C" or better in ENGL 100 F or ENGL 100HF Advisory: A grade of "C" or better in ENGL 102 F

 Three hours lecture per week.
 This course offers students a survey of Chicano/a literature from its beginnings in the nineteenth century to the present day.
 It emphasizes the literary, historical, social, political and cultural context of Chicano/a fiction, poetry, theater and prose.
 Students can expect to read major literary classics as well as the works of previously less recognized writers.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE, IGETC